marbuilder/filebased-ssh-server-manager/README.md

 chmod +x ssh-server-sh
 ```

-add files to the variable "files" in the script and run from command line
+add files to the variable "files", set ssh username in the script and run from command line
 ```bash
 ./ssh-server.sh
 ```